Lady Li (Three Kingdoms): In Romance of the Three Kingdoms

 Filled with concern regarding the state of Shu, Lady Li tried by herself to raise the morale of the troops to defend the city.
 She insulted Ma Miao's treachery and reprimanded him for his complacency in protecting Jiangyou, saying: "You call yourself a man!
 Have you such a disloyal and treacherous heart?
 Is it nothing to have held office and taken pay for years?
 How can I bear to look upon your face?".
 Ma Miao was rendered speechless by her harsh scolding.
 Just then Lady Li's house servants came to tell her that Deng Ai, with his two thousand troops, had found their way along some road and had already broken into the city.
 Ma Miao was now frightened and hastily went out to find the leader and offer his formal submission.
 He went to the Town Hall and bowed on the steps, crying, "I have long desired to come over to Wei.
 Now I yield myself and my army and all the town."

 Deng Ai accepted Ma Miao's surrender and incorporated his army with his own force.
 He took Ma Miao into his service as guide to fight against Shu Han.
+Ma Miao showed a map and guided Wei to Chengdu.
 Then came a servant with the news: "Lady Li has hanged herself!"

 In response to Deng Ai and his troops forcing Ma Miao to surrender, Lady Li hanged herself to demonstrate loyalty to the Shu Han.
 Upon learning her reasons for doing so, Deng Ai commended Lady Li's fealty and personally arranged her funeral.
 Lady Li's unexpected resistance and, consequently, suicide, impacted both armies; Deng Ai stopped the advance and dedicated himself to honoring her as a last heroine of the state Shu Han before conquering the capital Chengdu.
 A poem was made to praise her honorable conduct: